jxshang/jxshang.github.io/_pages/about.md

 **KEEN: Knowledge-Driven Explainable Misinformation Detection for Trustworthy Computational Social Systems**

 ## Project Updates:
-- *2025.06*, We have one paper on information diffusion prediction accepted by *Knowledge-Based Systems* (JCR Q1, IF=7.6).
-- *2025.04*, We have one paper on fake news detection submitted to *IEEE Transactions on Knowledge and Data Engineering*.
-(JCR Q1, IF=10.4)
-- *2024.05*, We have one paper on fake news detection submitted to *IEEE Transactions on Knowledge and Data Engineering*.
-(JCR Q1, IF=10.4)

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">KBS 2025</div><img src='images/SDVD_KBS.png' alt="SDVD" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">